lennertVanSever/NodeJS_course/course_1/PITCHME.md

 - Create a new repo
 - Create a file named "index.js"
 - Type some JavaScript in the file
+- Go to the repo via your terminal
 ```
 node index.js
 ```
-- File is being run!